DockerJamaica/docker.training/nodejs/angularjs-mongodb.rst

 requirements or another version of Node or MongoDB are installed.

-Why use docker with the AngularJS + Express + MongoDB app that has so few requirements?
+Why use docker with the Angular + Express + MongoDB app that has so few requirements?
 ---------------------------------------------------------------------------------------------
 * Reduce cost of installing Node, NPM, MongoDB and setting up the application working environment on each machine.